How to use buyer personas to support customer journey mapping

 He continues: “Persona and journey maps together help shift companies focus from inside-out to outside-in.
 Personas describe in detail who your key customers are and why they feel the ways that they do.
 Customer journey maps show you what your customers do as they interact, including where things do and don’t meet their expectations, and places where an organisation can improve to serve customers better.”

-Simon Spyer, cofounder and insight partner at Conduit Data Services, adds: “Personas are a tool that helps you take a customer-centric approach to journey mapping: they help you to really define the tasks that your customers or prospects want to complete and their needs and pain points in doing so across the customer journey.
+Simon Spyer, data science and marketing technology partner at Iris Worldwide, adds: “Personas are a tool that helps you take a customer-centric approach to journey mapping: they help you to really define the tasks that your customers or prospects want to complete and their needs and pain points in doing so across the customer journey.
 By understanding these needs and pain points, you can start to define the ‘moments of truth’ that really matter to your customers, where your business has a role to play and what you need to do to make this possible.”

 So with buyer personas playing such an important role in the overall customer journey mapping process, it is vital that organisations create valuable personas that provide a robust platform upon which to build the maps.
 The question, then, is how to successfully generate these customer personas.
 And to answer that question we must first establish what constitutes a robust buyer persona.

-Vicky Smith, executive advisor, customer experience design, at KPMG Nunwood, advises that a universal persona template should be used across the business.
+Vicky Smith, co-founder of lens consulting, advises that a universal persona template should be used across the business.
 She recommends that the template should typically consist of:

 - A persona name, image or photo – depicting the customer segment that you are aiming to portray.
 “A name and photo helps to bring the customer segment ‘to life’ and means that stakeholders can more easily relate to the specific customer type,” says Smith.